Stoneleigh-Burnham Course Catalog

 Theater Department Staff

-Our curriculum supports the needs of girls by offering them many opportunities in the arts.
-A conscious effort is made to use the work of women artists as examples in the classroom.
+Our curriculum supports the needs of students by offering them many opportunities in the arts.
+A conscious effort is made to introduce the work of women, female-identifying, POC, and international artists as examples in the classroom.
+We draw from contemporary work as well as historical references.
 The artists who exhibit in the Geissler Gallery are often women, and each gives a gallery talk to the student body about her experience and life as an artist.
 We also offer assistance in portfolio preparation to seniors for college admission.

 2 trimesters of the arts are required each year